 Food has also become an artistic occupation.
-No more simple meals that nourish the body.
-The food is used as a tool that enables us to display our hidden aesthetic talents by plates’ design, “plating”.
+Meals are not only a simple way to nourish the body.
+The food is a way of displaying our hidden aesthetic talents by plates’ design, “plating.”
 Things turn extravagances as chefs turn the table into a painter’s canvas by splashing the dish’s ingredients on the table.
 In the Machneyuda restaurant, a dessert is served on a table, covered with foil, where the dish is “created.”
 (See picture) At the 3-star Michelin Alinea restaurant in Chicago, chef Grant Achatz plate’s design is like pictures in an exhibition.
 Netflix dedicated the first chapter of the Chef’s Tables second season to the restaurant, and I highly recommend it.

 While the cooks were famous for their cooking, they considered cooking as one of life’s chores.
 As the men entered the kitchen, cooking became a leisure activity, a way of showing your culinary skills, of experimenting.
 Then food migrated from our plates onto the digital screens.
 First, as an occurrence in movies and later as a movie subject and a central theme: Bradley Cooper “Burnt,” Lassa Halstrom’s “Chocolat” and “The Hundred-Foot Journey,” and one cannot but mention “Ratatouille,” computer-animated movie, presenting Rami the Mouse’s way to the top.